scripting/a8c-FeedLand-Support/docs/yourfeedlist.md

 In your own list all feeds are checked.
 If you're viewing <a href="https://imgs.scripting.com/2023/08/02/someoneElsesFeedList.png">someone else's list</a> you will probably see some unchecked boxes.

 When you check or uncheck a box the effect takes place immediately.

+This idea goes back to a concept I wrote about in 2007 called <a href="http://scripting.com/stories/2007/04/24/checkboxNews.html">Checkbox News</a>.

 ### Click the title for info about the feed